Reaction to the verdict in the O. J. Simpson criminal trial

-The trial and verdict had an historic impact on American culture.
-It is credited with transforming public opinion about domestic abuse from being considered a private familial matter to a serious crime.
-The trial is also credited with raising awareness about the stigma that Interracial couples still face from both white and African Americans.
-The passage of California Proposition 209 in 1996 that ended affirmative action in the state is also attributed to the verdict as well because it resulted in declining empathy towards issues of racial discrimination and civil rights among White Americans.
-A historic drop in diversity in the University of California and California State University education systems followed which later led to a similar lack of diversity seen in the state's White-collar job market, particularly the high tech area of Silicon Valley since most of the early pioneers of the Dot.com boom of the late 1990s were graduates from the UC and CSU systems.
+The trial and verdict had an historic impact on American culture, credited with transforming public opinion about domestic abuse from being considered a private familial matter to a serious crime as well as raising awareness about the stigma that interracial couples still face from both white and African Americans.
+The enduring blowback also likely contributed to the passing of California Proposition 209 in 1996 that ended affirmative action in the state, due to the decline in empathy towards issues of racial discrimination and civil rights among White Americans.